-Batata Harra (means spicy potatoe salad in Arabic) is a Lebanese mezzah dish that always brightens our menus with its crispy, golden-hued potatoes’ dices, doused in a zesty-garlicky dressing speckled with fresh fragrant parsley.
+Batata Harra (means spicy potato salad) Batata Harra is a Lebanese mezzah dish of crispy, golden-hued diced potatoes doused in a zesty-garlicky dressing speckled with fresh fragrant parsley.

-I learned this recipe from the masters.
-“Autre Part” was a Lebanese restaurant located in Algiers, where I lived for almost a year.
+“Autre Part” was a Lebanese restaurant located in Algiers, the Algerian capital where I lived for almost a year.
 Back then, I was a newly-wed with, admittedly, mediocre culinary skills.

-To save the day, my husband and I were loyal customers at “Autre Part” restaurant, to the point where the waiters didn’t mind leaking to us some of the house signature recipes, “Batatta Harra” (or spicy potatoes hot salad) was one of them.
+To save the day, my husband and I were loyal customers at “Autre Part” restaurant, to the point where the waiters didn’t mind sharing with us one or two of their recipes secrets.
+An epic “Batatta Harra” (or spicy potatoes hot salad) was one of them.

 You can augment the heat in this dish by increasing the amount of cayenne.
 I like mine to be moderately fiery.